Richard R. Freeman

-Richard R. Freeman is an American physicist, academic and researcher.
-He is an affiliated professor of physics at the University of Washington, a distinguished emeritus professor of mathematical and physical science at Ohio State University, and an emeritus Edward Teller Professor of Applied Science at University of California, Davis.
+Richard R. Freeman was an American physicist, academic and researcher.
+He was an affiliated professor of physics at the University of Washington, a distinguished emeritus professor of mathematical and physical science at Ohio State University, and an emeritus Edward Teller Professor of Applied Science at University of California, Davis.

 Freeman’s research specializes in high energy density physics.
 He has authored over 350 peer-reviewed research papers and holds 6 patents in the fields of lithography and laser processing.
 His graduate textbook, Electromagnetic Radiation, was published in 2019.

-Freeman is a fellow of American Physical Society (APS) and Optical Society of America.
+Freeman was a fellow of American Physical Society (APS) and Optical Society of America.

 Education

 Freeman completed his B.S. degree in physics from University of Washington in 1967.
 He then studied at Harvard University and earned his A.M. and Ph.D. degrees in physics in 1968 and 1973, respectively.
 He then completed his postdoctoral studies Massachusetts Institute of Technology in 1976.